 - your full name (include any middle names)

 - why you can’t go back to your home country, for example if the border has closed

 We aim to reply to your email within 5 working days.

 If you’re applying to stay in the UK long-term

-During these unique circumstances you’ll be able to apply from the UK to switch to a long-term UK visa until 31 May.
+You can apply from the UK to switch to a long-term UK visa until 31 May 2020.
 This includes applications where you would usually need to apply for a visa from your home country.

-You’ll need to meet the same visa requirements and pay the UK application fee.
+You’ll need to meet the requirements of the route you are applying for and pay the UK application fee.

 This includes those whose leave has already been automatically extended to 31 March 2020.

 You can apply online.
 The terms of your leave will remain the same until your application is decided.